HP’s Reverb G2 Omnicept VR headset adds heart, eye, and face tracking

 Initially, the idea of tracking a VR user’s heartbeat might seem like either overkill or overreaching on biometric data, but HP’s business training justifications for the heart rate sensor are actually compelling.
 For instance, developers are already building public speaking educational apps and flight simulators for the Omnicept Edition that will help users measure, manage, and eventually reduce their heart rate-measured stresses under situations of cognitive load.

-Because the privacy implications of monitoring and gathering this data are so significant, HP says it designed the Omnicept Edition’s firmware to secure data during capture, and share it subject to GDPR requirements.
+Because the privacy implications of monitoring and gathering this data are so significant, HP says it designed the Omnicept Edition’s firmware to secure data during capture and share it subject to GDPR requirements.
 Enterprises and partners apparently only get access to the data in de-identified, aggregated, and secured form, and the headset doesn’t store any data itself.
-It remains to be seen whether these measures will be adequate to protect users, though in the enterprise and training contexts, biometric data gathering may seem or actually be less onerous than in broader consumer applications.
+It remains to be seen whether these measures will be adequate to protect users, though in enterprise and training contexts biometric data gathering may seem — or actually be — less onerous than in broader consumer applications.

-Most of the Omnicept Edition’s specifications and hardware — including 2,160 by 2,160 eye displays, Valve-designed lenses and speakers, and twin wireless controllers — are virtually identical to the Reverb G2.
-But the new model does include an improved headband with a ratcheting tightness knob, plus all the new sensors, which will likely collectively cost a pretty penny.
+Most of the Omnicept Edition’s specifications and hardware — including 2,160×2,160 eye displays, Valve-designed lenses and speakers, and twin wireless controllers — are virtually identical to the Reverb G2.
+But the new model includes an improved headband with a ratcheting tightness knob, plus all the new sensors, which together will likely cost a pretty penny.
 Final pricing has yet to be announced, but just as the Vive Pro Eye added hundreds of dollars to the Vive Pro’s price, customers can expect the Omnicept Edition to sell for a premium.

-HP is targeting the Omnicept Edition specifically at enterprises with identified needs for the biometric hardware, rather than individual consumers; there will be an option to buy the headset outright, but average users won’t be able to do anything with the biometric sensors without supporting software.
-That said, the new model will be SteamVR compatible, and therefore capable of running plenty of software beyond purpose-built training applications.
+HP is targeting the Omnicept Edition specifically at enterprises with identified needs for the biometric hardware, rather than individual consumers.
+There will be an option to buy the headset outright, but average users won’t be able to do anything with the biometric sensors without supporting software.
+That said, the new model will be SteamVR-compatible and therefore capable of running plenty of software beyond purpose-built training applications.

-The standard Reverb G2 will ship to distributors in October, and should reach actual customers in the early to mid November timeframe.
-Reverb G2 Omnicept Edition is planned for release in Spring 2021.
+The standard Reverb G2 will ship to distributors in October and should reach actual customers in early- to mid-November.
+Reverb G2 Omnicept Edition is planned for release in spring 2021.